Demetrio Perez Jr.

 Demetrio Alberto Pérez Jr. (August 7, 1945 – March 10, 2023) was a Cuban-American educator, politician, radio commentator, entrepreneur and publisher of LIBRE, a bilingual weekly newspaper, and the founder of the Lincoln-Marti private educational group.
-Demetrio also gave daily educational commentaries which were broadcast on WAQI 710-AM where he also hosted a talk-show each Saturday afternoon at 3:00 p.m.
+Demetrio also gave daily educational commentaries which were broadcast on WAQI 710-AM where he also hosted a talk-show each Saturday afternoon at 3:00p.m.

 Perez published a character education textbook and has written extensively on educational and political issues.
 His last book is a compilation of significant events that occurred on each day of the year.

 Biography

 Perez was born in Matanzas on August 7, 1945.
 His parents were Demetrio Pérez Arencibia (died April 5, 1988) and María de los Angeles Jorcano y Grande (died December 27, 1992).

 On June 3, 1962, aged 16, Perez migrated to Miami as part of Operation Pedro Pan during which thousands of Cuban children left their homeland.

 After having worked at various jobs available to immigrants (delivering newspapers, cutting grass, selling doughnuts on street corners, picking tomatoes, etc.), Perez attended Miami Edison Senior High School.
 His first formal job was at the AIP news agency.

 His performance at the university level earned him the distinction of being selected to appear in "Who's Who Among Students in American Colleges and Universities".

 On February 14, 1964, Perez managed to arrange for his parents' departure to Mexico City.
 They stayed in Mexico City until April 5 of that year, when they were reunited in Miami.

 Perez earned a Bachelor's in Education and a Master of Science in Human Resources with a specialization in exceptional children.
 His father revalidated his degree and earned another bachelor's degree in education at Biscayne College.
 In 1968 they established the first Lincoln-Marti School.

 Perez died on March 10, 2023, at the age of 77.